 - Anyone who writes explanations of data or detailed information—business writers, engineers, scientists, computer professionals, etc.

-Watch the NEW "Technical Documentation Essentials" webinar and learn the top five do's and don'ts of tech writing.
-Access it now!
+Access the new "Technical Writing Course Essentials" webinar and learn the top five do's and don'ts of writing an instruction manual

 You're smart.
 You may be brilliant, but if you can't communicate what's in your head to others you may run into roadblocks and dead ends.

-That's why this technical writing course has become one of OSU's most popular programs.
+That's why technical writing has become one of OSU's most popular courses.

-Now this semester-long course is available to you in a condensed and accelerated format.
+Now the semester-long course is available to you in a condensed and accelerated format.

-This technical writing course will prepare you to produce instructive, informational, and persuasive documents based on well-defined and achievable outcomes.
+This technical writing course will give you an overview of the genre and prepare you to produce instructive, informational, and persuasive documents based on well-defined and achievable outcomes.
 Technical documents are precise, concise, organized, and based on complex information.

-Upon completion, you will gain an understanding and knowledge of genres such as reports, feasibility studies, proposals, and specifications.
+Upon completion, you will gain an understanding and knowledge of many technical writing documents, including reports, feasibility studies, proposals, and specifications.

 You will also learn: